karthigayani/Git-Github/notes.md

 ### Again edit your code

 1. Edit what ever you want add, remove, edit Git saves every action of your edit.
-2. And commit as mention above.
+2. Add & commit as mention above.

+- Blue line -> Indicates "changes made already commited line".
+- No line -> Indicates "There is no changes in the line".
+- Green line -> Indicates "New line added".

+### How to get the full history of your commits